-The Budd Company - Serves as debtor’s counsel to The Budd Company, a former supplier to the automotive industry, which filed for Chapter 11 bankruptcy protection in the U.S. Bankruptcy Court for the Northern District of Illinois in March 2014.
+The Budd Company - Served as debtor’s counsel to The Budd Company, a former supplier to the automotive industry, which filed for Chapter 11 bankruptcy protection in the U.S. Bankruptcy Court for the Northern District of Illinois in March 2014.
 The company, which ceased manufacturing operations in 2006, has obligations consisting largely of medical and other benefits to approximately 10,000 retirees and environmental and asbestos liabilities.
 The complex case involves multiple constituents.
 Confirmation of the plan or reorganization is expected to take place in June 2016.

 Energy Future Holdings Corp.
-(EFH) - Serves as co-debtors’ counsel in the Chapter 11 bankruptcy of EFH, the largest generator, distributor and certified retail provider of electricity in Texas.
+(EFH) - Served as co-debtors’ counsel in the Chapter 11 bankruptcy of EFH, the largest generator, distributor and certified retail provider of electricity in Texas.
 With more than $49 billion in liabilities and $36 billion in assets, EFH and its affiliated debtors’ Chapter 11 cases are the largest operating Chapter 11 cases ever filed in Delaware and the seventh largest Chapter 11 cases filed.
 EFH commenced reorganization under Chapter 11 of the U.S. Bankruptcy Code on April 29, 2014.